Blue Donkey & Red Elephant – documentary film [trailer]

 Produced in the context of my postgradual research project at MAPJD - University of the Arts, London

-Full length preview of the film on request.
+The full length preview of the film is accessible here.

 © 2021 - All rights reserved